PovertyAction/odkmeta/doc/develop/Development environment.md

 Stata environment for odkmeta development
 =========================================

 Follow these steps to set up your Stata environment for `odkmeta` development.
-At the end, individual source code files should be able to run on their own: there is no need to run `write_ado.do` when working on a single source code file.
+At the end, individual source code files should be able to run on their own: there is no need to run `write_odkmeta_ado` when working on a single source code file.

 Type the following in Stata to install SSC packages used in `odkmeta` itself, the cscript, or other files: